delapuente/RFCs/0023-executor-primitive.md

 learning, the user can use runtime sessions to acquire exclusive access on the system, as shown in the example above.

+### Security and privacy considerations

+The introduction of randomization semantics and metadata raises potential security and privacy issues:

+- **Noise maps and calibration data.** These may reveal proprietary details about a provider’s hardware or calibration process.
+Providers may need to redact, aggregate, or abstract sensitive information before returning it to users.
+- **User-generated metadata.** Seeds, labels, and symbolic parameters may contain experiment identifiers or other sensitive data.
+These must be stored and transmitted securely, especially when persisted for reproducibility.
+- **Cross-provider reproducibility.** Metadata required for reproducibility (e.g., seeds, plan identifiers) should be retained, but providers remain free to limit or sanitize additional fields that could expose internal details.
+- **Documentation requirements.** Each provider should document what metadata is returned, what may be redacted, and under what circumstances.
+This ensures transparency for users while respecting provider confidentiality.

+These considerations do not affect the core `Executor` interfaces, but they are important for implementers to address in provider-specific documentation.

 ## Alternative Approaches
 An alternative to introducing the **samplex** DAG is to generate all circuit variations entirely on the client side and transmit them to the backend for